Why are water softeners being banned?

 Minnesota - The Department of Water Resources at the University of Minnesota has been actively discovering solutions for Minnesota cities to minimize the risks of salt softening.
 To learn more about this program visit their page here.

-Wisconsin - Wisconsin State has taken measures to reduce chloride from sources such as water softening systems, industrial sources and winter ice control.
-The Wisconsin State Legislative Plumbing code SPS 382 Subchapter IV — Water Supply Systems code (i) Flushing and disinfection of potable water supply systems, lists the requirements for saltwater systems that flush into sewer systems.
-Many municipalities have systems in place to reduce the amount of salt discharge into their wastewater plants and waterways such as the Madison Metropolitan Sewer District (MMSD) Saltwater softeners rebate program.
-Read more about MMSD’s chloride reduction initiative here.
+Wisconsin - Wisconsin State has taken measures to reduce chloride from sources such as water softening systems, industrial sources, and winter ice control.
+The Wisconsin State Legislative Plumbing code SPS 382 Subchapter IV — Water Supply Systems code (i) Flushing and disinfection of potable water supply systems, lists the requirements for saltwater systems that flush into the sewer system.
+Many municipalities have systems in place to reduce the amount of salt discharge into their wastewater plants and waterways such as the Madison Metropolitan Sewer District (MMSD).